 The Waimate Racing Club was established in 1880, as the result of a merger of the Waimate Steeplechase Club and the Waimate Hack Racing Club.
 The Waimate Trotting Club was formed in 1925.

-Waimate race meetings will return to their home track this year - the trots in March, and the gallops in the winter.
+Waimate race meetings returned to their home track in 2018 - the trots in March, and the gallops in the winter.

 Contact: Mike Cooney, Waimate Racing Club president